MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/confluence-onpremises-connector.md

 ## Limitations

-The Confluence On-premises Microsoft  connector has the following known limitations in its latest release:
+The Confluence On-premises Microsoft Graph connector has the following known limitations in its latest release:

-* The Confluence On-premises Microsoft  connector doesn't index blogs, attachment files, and comments.
+* The Confluence On-premises Microsoft Graph connector doesn't index blogs, attachment files, and comments.

 ## Troubleshooting
 After publishing your connection, you can review the status under the **Data sources** tab in the [admin center](https://admin.microsoft.com).
 To learn how to make updates and deletions, see [Manage your connector](manage-connector.md).